The Street, Elmsett, Ipswich, Suffolk IP7 6PA

 In the light of Jesus, we learn to shine

 Owls class marks the final phase of the children’s time at Elmsett School and will no doubt encompass the most intense years of the children’s lives so far.
 Not only do the children have to take their SATs at the end of their time in Owls, they also must be prepared for the step up into high school.

-Owls is a mixed Year 5/6 class where the children are taught either as a whole class or, as in the case of French and ICT, in separate year groups with Mrs Hooper.
-There is also a place for attainment grouping within some areas of the curriculum so that every child can be supported appropriately, according to their specific needs.
+Owls is a mixed Year 5 & 6 class where the children are taught as a whole class or in groups within some areas of the curriculum so that every child can be supported appropriately, according to their specific needs.
 Additional adult support is used to help children with special educational needs, including those who are more able.
 The primary aim of the class is that children can leave the school happy with their time in Elmsett School and pleased with their progress in their final 2 years.

 Although some subjects are taught independently, a creative approach to learning is continued and many aspects of the curriculum are covered within the whole school topics.
-A variety of school trips are enjoyed by the children to supplement their learning.
 There is also an emphasis on the children gradually becoming more independent both in their learning and in taking responsibility for themselves to further prepare themselves for secondary education.

-In Owls our regular weekly homework activities are reading, spellings and times tables.
-In addition, year 6s will be given maths and English homework to build on learning in class.
+In Owls class, our regular weekly homework activities are reading, spellings and times tables.
+In addition, the children will be given maths and English homework to build on learning in class.

 Reading should be a daily activity.
 If possible, please hear your child read each day and put a comment in their reading log.
 Children will complete book quizzes and be guided to choose appropriate material to support their reading development.

-Please ensure your children have their homework with them on Fridays as I will often go through it with the class in morning work.
+Please ensure your children have their homework with them on a Tuesday as I will often go through it with the class in morning work.